hackle/blog-rust/raw/one-recursion-for-all.md

 For example, I used to feel pretty good about being able to use the likes of map, filter, find and reverse fluently, until I found out all these list functions can be implemented using reduce alone.

-It just happened to me again a few days ago, this time about recursion.
+And it happened to me again a few days ago, this time about recursion.

 ## Look mum, I can do recursion!